My textile history

 Since then, my passion for fiber art has grown and I have not only finished two dimensional pieces but also a variety of three dimensional objects and a design concept and sketch for an installation.

-After exhibiting at the VeronaTessile 2013, my work has also been shown in Montevideo, Uruguay at the 7th World Textile Arts Biennial and is now to be on exhibition at the 12th International Biennial of Contemporary Textile Art - Scythia, in Ukraine.
+After exhibiting at the VeronaTessile 2013, my work has also been shown in Montevideo, Uruguay at the 7th World Textile Arts Biennial 2017 at the 12th International Biennial of Contemporary Textile Art - Scythia, in Ukraine, 2018.

 Why fiber art?